 Has existed in its present form since 1273, with Great Fire damage repaired by Wren, re-built later by Hawksmoor.
 The interior is inspired by the craze for things Egyptian which was prevalent at the time.
 Bank tube station is excavated directly beneath.
 Edward Lloyd, who founded Lloyd's coffee house which later became Lloyds of London, is buried here.
 It is now a guild church.
 Mon to Fri 7:45 am to 5 pm.

 Famous Residents # 12: Residing at St Katherine Kree

 ST KATHERINE KREE Survived the Great Fire.
 Although built in 1630, a Renaissance-Style building.
 The outside walls appear Tudor, but with a classic porch and trimmings.
 The interior is similarly hybrid with classical columns supporting Renaissance arches with Tudor clerestory.
 The ceiling bears the arms of 17 Livery companies.
 The organ was played by Handel, Wesley and Purcell.

 Opening Times: Mon to Fri 10:30 am to 4 pm

 Famous Residents # 13: Residing at St Andrews Undershaft

-Also in Leadenhall Street.
-Derives its name from the unusually tall maypole which was erected next to the church - the maypole was denounced as heathen and burnt in 1549.
-Not damaged in the Great fire has traces of various buildings and rebuildings in 1520, 1627, 1684, 1830 and 1875.
+ST ANDREWS UNDERSHAFT derives its name from the unusually tall maypole which was erected next to the church - the maypole was denounced as heathen and burnt in 1549.
+Not damaged in the Great fire has traces of various buildings and rebuilding in 1520, 1627, 1684, 1830 and 1875.
 The organ dates from 1696.
-Famous Residents includes John Stow, who’s monument was erected by his widow, and is a figure of him with a quill pen in his hand, the custom of renewing the pen each year still remains.
+Famous Residents includes John Stow, whose monument was erected by his widow, and is a figure of him with a quill pen in his hand, the custom of renewing the pen each year still remains.